petercsauer/ros_controller/README.md

 ##### Controller
 - the controller node publishes cmd_vels from the left joystick when in Velocity control mode.
 - it also allows the user to control the mouse using pynput when in Mouse control mode.
+- the controller node also publishes an array of buttons and which one is selected currently by the joystick

 ## Hardware
 ### BOM